 On January 6, 2012, ADC filed a lawsuit in the US District Court for the District of Colorado (federal court) reasserting almost identical claims asserted in the aforementioned lawsuit and dismissed by the Denver District Court (state court) notwithstanding ADC's appeal of the state court's decision.
 In Federal Court case, the Company has filed a Motion to Dismiss and discovery has been stayed pending further action.
+ADC has appealed the decision to stay discovery to US District Court.
+The court hearing took place on November 19, 2013.
+The ruling of the judge is expected to be issued soon.
 The Company plans to seek dismissal of the case and vigorously defend the matter.
 Management does not believe that the ultimate resolution of this matter will have a material adverse effect on the Group's financial condition.